ROC-HCI/Automated-Ataxia-Gait/README.md

 **Limitations:**
-- 5 of the videos were corrupted during the anonymization process and were removed from the public release.
+- 5 of the videos were removed during the anonymization process for the public release.
 Hence the results using this dataset might vary slightly from the original study.
 - #146 is a video of the study subject attempting tandem walking instead of regular walk.
 - #144, the subject is wearing shoes, which is a protocol violation, but practically should not make a difference in analysis.
 - #63 the examiner or staff blocked the view for part of the recording length.